trytouca/trytouca/docs/docs/guides/best-practices.md

 ## Choosing Test Results

-Most other conventional test methods are limited to using the output of the code under test, which reduces the scope of information that can be collected and monitored for regression.
-It also makes it difficult to find the root cause of any newly discovered regression.

-In contrast, Touca SDKs can integrate with the production code to capture values of important variables and runtime of interesting functions, even if those functions are not exposed.
-The effectiveness of Touca tests depends on the data we capture.
+The effectiveness of Touca tests depends, in part, on the data we capture.
 We should capture enough information to help us detect changes in behavior and performance.
-AT the same time, capturing too much data with little value may generate false positives or make it difficult to trace a discovered regression to its root cause.
+At the same time, capturing too much data with little value may generate false positives or make it difficult to trace a discovered regression to its root cause.

 Here are some general recommendations for choosing an effective set of test
 results: